SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 ```

 ### Validation

 Automatic JSR validation is no longer provided in v3.
-If you still want to validate your models
-you can do so manually using the `ValidationFactory`:
+If you still want to validate your models you can do so manually by using the `ValidationFactory`:

 ```java
 boolean isValid =